guifel/nocust-client-doc/README.md

 ### Off-chain transfers

-The following code setup the library and make an Ether transfer to to Alice
+The following code enables setup of the library and to make an Ether transfer to Alice

 ```typescript
 import web3 from 'Web3' // Web3 1.0.x